ZainSharief/Face-Grouping-AI/README.md

 The entire program can be tested by running the main.py file.

-The citations for the dataset can be found below as follows.
+The citations for the datasets and models can be found below as follows.

 @inproceedings{yang2016wider,
 	Author = {Yang, Shuo and Luo, Ping and Loy, Chen Change and Tang, Xiaoou},